cloudamqp/java-amqp-example/README.md

     :::term
     $ heroku logs --tail

-### Scaling your workers
+### Running your processes on Heroku

-You can now scale your worker process using the command:
+#### Worker processes

+If your process is a worker you can now start and scale it using a command like this:

     :::term
-    $ heroku scale worker=5
+    $ heroku scale worker=1

-__*Note*__:
-Scaling your worker process is beneficial only when your worker is a long running Java application that is listening on events.
-A good example of this is a worker process that's listening for messages on a message queue (e.g. Redis, Rabbit MQ etc.).
-By scaling your workers you can now have more listeners and thereby consume and process more messages simultaneously.
+    Scaling worker processes... done, now running 1

+By scaling your workers to more than one dyno you can have more listeners and thereby consume and process more messages simultaneously.

+#### Admin processes

+If your process is a one-off admin process that you wish to run manually on an as needed basis you can do so with the `heroku run` command:

+    :::term
+    $ heroku run admin
+    Running admin attached to terminal...

+#### Scheduled processes

+Scheduled processes can be run with the [scheduler add-on](http://addons.heroku.com/scheduler).
+Start by adding the scheduler add-on to your application:

+    :::term
+    $ heroku addons:add scheduler
+    -----> Adding scheduler to strong-night-1577... done, v4 (free)

+Then you can manage your scheduled tasks from the scheduler web console.
+Open the web console:

+    :::term
+    $ heroku addons:open scheduler

+The web console will allow you to specify the name of your scheduled process and the frequency with which you'd like it to run.